 Our guides are always vigilant regarding such situations.
 If you develop symptoms like a matter of discomfort, breathlessness, poor sleeping patterns or limited capacity for physical exertion, please inform our guide at your earliest.
 Our guide will react quickly by bringing you down to the lower altitude, which is the best cure for AMS.

 Taking photographs is prohibited in sensitive areas like in check Posts/Army areas.
-There is an extra charge if you wish to take photographs inside Monasteries.
+Further, there is an extra charge if you wish to take photographs inside Monasteries.
 Sometimes, monasteries charge extra for each different section of the same monastery.
 If you want to take a photograph of an individual please ask your guide or the individual whose photograph you are about to take.

 Cold Season (September – March)